 Marinated with garlic, lime and za’atar, this spicy grilled leg of lamb cooks up juicy and tender, perfect for your barbecue.

 In case you haven’t figured it out by now, our family loves lamb.
 We eat it in curries, stews, roasts, pan-fried in patties and on the grill.
-There’s nothing that says Sunday Supper at our house like a beautifully rosemary and garlic spiked leg of lamb roasted to a golden brown.
+There’s nothing that says Sunday Supper at our house like a beautiful rosemary and garlic spiked leg of lamb roasted to a golden brown.

 But when temperatures start to rise and I am loath to turn the oven on, this is our favorite way to cook lamb.
 Removing the bones, in other words, creating a butterflied leg of lamb, opens the meat up so you can add marinade essentially both inside and out.
 The result is a perfect spicy grilled leg of lamb.